Need to talk? Call 1800 882 436.

 You can learn how to do first aid by attending face-to-face training, or by doing an online course.

-First aid kits contain many of the things needed to treat common injuries.
-Basic first aid kits usually include:
+First aid kits contain basic equipment needed to treat common injuries.

-• materials like plastic strips, swabs, bandages, dressing pads and tape
+• wound dressings — such as plastic strips, swabs, bandages, dressing pads and tape

-• medications such as antiseptic, pain relievers and bottles of saline eye irrigation solution
+• medicines — such as antiseptics, pain relievers, and bottles of saline eye wash solution

 Once you have a kit, you can customise it to suit your needs.
-For example, if you have a baby, you might want to include a digital thermometer and pain relief medication suitable for infants.
+For example, if you have a baby, you might want to include a digital thermometer and pain relief medicine suitable for babies.

-Make sure you keep your kit safe and dry, and check it regularly to make sure the contents are in good condition and within the use-by date.
+Make sure you keep your kit safe and dry and check it regularly to make sure the contents are in good condition and within the use-by date.
+Keep it out of children’s reach.

 Learn more here about the development and quality assurance of healthdirect content.